 Take Off and Landing

-According to the most recent data, there have been 20,330 plane crashes during this landing and 16,061 air crashes during takeoff.
-Under 2%of planes that crash-landed resulted in even only one fatality, compared to 15.7% fatal accident statistics associated with plane crashes during takeoff.
+According to the most recent data, there have been 20,330 plane crashes during landing and 16,061 air crashes during takeoff.
+Under 2%of planes that crash-landed resulted in even only one fatality, compared to 15.7% fatal accident statistics with the most number of fatalities associated with plane crashes during takeoff.

 Cruise